tangentsoft/mysqlpp/HACKERS.md

     $ fossil diff > mychange.patch

-If your patch adds new files, moves files, or needs to be understood in terms of multiple checkins, it's best to do that work on a local Fossil branch, then send a [bundle][fb] instead of a patch.
+If your patch adds new files, moves files, or needs to be understood in terms of multiple checkins, it's best to do that work on a [local private branch](#private), then send a [bundle][fb] instead of a patch.

 If you've sent patches to MySQL++ before and don't have a Fossil developer login, another alternative is to ask for a login before you begin work so that your changes are automatically sync'd to the main Fossil repository as you work, so you don't have to send bundles or patch files.
-(As a rule, we give out developer logins on our Fossil repository only to people who have sent a few successful patches to the mailing list.)
+We generally don't refuse such requests if you've already proven your ability to work well with the MySQL++ project.

 If you're making a patch against a MySQL++ distribution tarball, then you can generate a patch this way:

     $ diff -ruN mysql++-olddir mysql++-newdir > mychange.patch

 The `diff` command is part of every Unix and Linux system, and should be installed by default.
 If you're on a Windows machine, GNU diff is part of [Cygwin](http://cygwin.com/).
 Fossil is also available for all of these systems.
 There are no excuses for not being able to make unified diffs. :)

 [fb]: http://fossil-scm.org/index.html/help?cmd=bundle